asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 ### Better: Emit to StatsD/Graphite.

-The central enterprise service bus can emit the data via UDP to a [StatsD/Graphite server](http://codeascraft.com/2011/02/15/measure-anything-measure-everything/) with a naming scheme that parses the UR and includes the calling app name and instance.
+The central enterprise service bus can emit the data via UDP to a [StatsD/Graphite server](http://codeascraft.com/2011/02/15/measure-anything-measure-everything/) with a naming scheme that parses the URL and includes the calling app name and instance.

 For example: `services.{domain}.{callingAppName}.{callingAppInstance}`

-This would give you a very quick and easy way to see which applications are calling which services in your infrastructure, and it would not interfere with your throughput or introduce unreliability since it's using a *fire-and-forget* UDP packet.
+This would give you a very quick and easy way to see which applications are calling which services in your infrastructure; also, it would not interfere with throughput or introduce unreliability since it's using a fire-and-forget UDP packet.

 A simple metric of `stats.services.awesome-service.\*.\*` yields a dynamic graph that shows all clients of Awesome Service.